Rod Stanton | Head of School

 Dawn Knipmeyer | Science Teacher

 Dawn has a Master of Arts in Education (Environmental Education) from Arcadia University and a B.S. in Elementary Education from Chestnut Hill College.
 She holds a preschool through 8th grade certification in Pennsylvania.
-Dawn stays current in the education world by going to seminars, workshops and classes.
-For personal enjoyment she loves to mountain bike, backpack, camp, garden and do just about anything outdoors.
+Dawn stays current in the education world by going to seminars, workshops, and classes.
+For personal enjoyment she loves to mountain bike, backpack, camp, garden, and do just about anything outdoors.
 She also enjoys baking and reading.
-She volunteers once a week at the Schuykill Wildlife Rehabilitation Center.
-She has two dogs named Piper and Chloe and a cat named Felix.
+She volunteers once a week at the Philadelphia Wildlife Center.
+Dawn has two cats named Oscar and Wilde.

 Susan McCarter | Reading Specialist